Life of Riley (British TV series)

-Life of Riley is a British comedy television series, shown on BBC One and BBC HD.
-The show stars Caroline Quentin and Neil Dudgeon as a recently married couple, and is set around their dysfunctional family.
-The show also features the couple's four children, Danny (Taylor Fawcett), Katy (Lucinda Dryzek), Ted (Patrick Nolan), and Rosie (Ava and Neve Lamb).
+Life of Riley is a British comedy television series, shown on BBC One and BBC HD that aired for three series between 2009 and 2011.
+The programme stars Caroline Quentin and Neil Dudgeon as a recently married couple, and is set around their dysfunctional family.
+The show also features the couple's four children, Danny (Taylor Fawcett), Katy (Lucinda Dryzek), Ted (Patrick Nolan), and Rosie (Ava and Neve Lamb (Series 1), Olivia and Megan Hay (Series 2), Islay And Skye Lavery (Series 3).
 After three series the show was cancelled.

 It is not to be confused with The Life of Riley, a 1940s–1950s radio show, or with a 1950s American television series which starred William Bendix as Chester A. Riley.

 Airing

 The first episode aired on 8 January 2009, and was shown on Thursdays at 8:00pm on BBC One.
 Each episode of Life of Riley also aired in high-definition on BBC HD.
 Series 2 was shown on Wednesdays at 7:30pm from 17 March 2010.
 Series 3 was shown on Wednesdays at 8:30pm from 13 April 2011.